openshift-cs/okd.io/docs/wg_virt/overview.md

 * some social activity like a blog post and more upstream documentation

-* just as a general comment (I don't have "real" data), I want to add that on CI side we are more flaky on OKD than on OCP: nothing so serious, but we see more false positives on OKD lanes than on OCP ones
+* improve reliability of testing and CI on OKD

 ## SIG Membership